zyx124/JavaInterview/core_java.md

 **static**:

-- Static variables are initialized only once before other instanced variables.
+- Static variables are initialized only once in **compile** time before other instanced variables.

 - static methods can only call other static methods. static methods can be accessed directly by class.
 Static methods cannot be **overridden**.